Why am I writing this guide? And what is this guide about?

 - Write 5-10 posts at least before you apply for the AdSense account.

-- The post should be at least 300 words, but I recommend you to write posts that are at least 500 or more words long.
+- The post should be at least 300 words, but I recommend you to write posts that are at least 500 words or more.

-- Make it look natural, you should include images and videos between posts.
+- Make the post and site look natural, you should include images and videos between posts.

-- Content should not contain errors (grammatical and spelling).
+- Content should not contain errors (grammatical and spelling errors).

-- Try other Adult ad networks for adult sites.
+- Try other Adult ad networks for adult sites (ExoClck is an Adult Ad network).

 #4.
 Not Enough Pages